LinnyPurple/2800-202210-DTC09/README.md

 ## General Info

 [SwapOmen](https://sub.yurtle.net/)
-* To allow products to be used to their fullest extent and reduce waste, DTC-09 is developing a trading app, that makes it easy for people to trade their items instead of throwing them away
+* To allow products to be used to their fullest extent and reduce waste, our team developed a trading app that makes it easy for people to trade their items instead of throwing them away.

 ## Technologies
 Technologies used for this project:
-* HTML, CSS
+* HTML, CSS, Bootstrap
 * JavaScript, jQuery
 * Node.js
-* Bootstrap
 * MySQL
 * [Google fonts](https://fonts.google.com/)

 ## Content